Walzk01/180-/README.md

-this is the repo or itscm 180.
+this is the repo for itscm 180.